caillouc/Fiche_EPFL/Advanced_computer_architecture/Advanced_computer_architecture.md

     * Repeats the *same execution*, so no variability in the executed code
     * Yet, timing may be affected by *environmental issues* (system call, branch prediction, etc.)
-    * It is a small noise but may be comparable to the quantoty being measure
+    * It is a small noise but may be comparable to the quantity being measure
     * *Repeat many times*
-* **Prime+Probe** What locatin (set) does the victim access
+* **Prime+Probe** What location (set) does the victim access ?
   * Fill all sets with the attacker content (*prime*)
   * Read all pieces of data for all sets and time each set
-    * Fast because dara are in the cache
+    * Fast because data are in the cache
   * Run the victim
   * Read all pieces of data for all sets and time each set (*probe*)
     * If step 4 takes longer than 2 for set $Y$ then victim accessed something